DotNetExtension/BlazorDesktop/README.md

   }
 }
 ```
+> [!NOTE]

-**The `Window` object itself is also made available inside of the DI container, so you can access all properties on it by using the inject Razor keyword or requesting it through the constructor of a class added as a service.**
+> The `Window` object itself is also made available inside of the DI container by injecting `BlazorDesktopWindow`, so you can access all properties on it by using the inject Razor keyword or requesting it through the constructor of a class added as a service.
+> The `BlazorDesktopWindow` inherits from the WPF `Window` class, as such you use WPF apis to manipulate it.
+WPF documentation for the Window class can be found [here](https://learn.microsoft.com/en-us/dotnet/api/system.windows.window?view=windowsdesktop-9.0).
+> Examples of usage can be found below.

 ## Custom Window Chrome & Draggable Regions
 It is possible to make your own window chrome for Blazor Desktop apps.
 As an example base setup you could do the following: